Let’s talk about kratom.

 ♬ original sound – Cardinal House

-At The Cardinal House, we work with men every day who didn’t plan on developing kratom dependence — but did.
+At Cardinal House, we work with men every day who didn’t plan on developing kratom dependence — but did.
 This isn’t about shame.
 It’s about clarity, recovery, and building a life that doesn’t revolve around powder, capsules, or counting hours between doses.

 Let’s break it down.